Skip to Content

 EPSS scores represent the probability that a vulnerability will be exploited in the wild within the next 30 days.

-CodeStax fetches real-time EPSS data from FIRST.org to give you actionable exploit intelligence.
+CodeStax fetches real-time EPSS data to give you actionable exploit intelligence.

 How to Use EPSS